Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For CTE teachers at the middle school level, six of seven sources had data (only Anthropic was missing).
-The exposure signals mostly agreed: AI Resilience Model, Microsoft, and Will Robots Take My Job all rated AI involvement as medium or lower, reflecting the hands-on, relationship-driven nature of the work.
-A low outlook from BLS pulled demand down, leaving the score at "Somewhat Resilient."
+The sources largely agreed on exposure: AI Resilience Model, Microsoft, and Will Robots Take My Job all rated AI involvement as medium or low, supporting a medium human contribution score.
+Weaker hiring projections from the BLS Opportunity Score pulled the total down, landing this role at "Somewhat Resilient."

 AI Resilience Report forCareer/Technical Education Teachers, Middle School